Tuliszków

-Tuliszków [tuˈliʂkuf] is a town in Turek County, Greater Poland Voivodeship, in central Poland, with 3,406 inhabitants (2004).
+Tuliszków [tuˈliʂkuf] is a town in Turek County, Greater Poland Voivodeship, in central Poland, with 3,373 inhabitants (2010).

 History

 The oldest mention of Tuliszków in 1320 originates from the Chronicle of Kacper Niesiecki, written three centuries later.
 Known in Latinized forms as Tviliskow, Tuliscov, or Tuliscovo, the name is of Polish origin, and means fox grounds.
 It received town privileges in 1458.
 It has canting arms, depicting a fox, and in addition it also depicts local knight Janusz of Tuliszków holding his Grunwald sword (he fought in the Battle of Grunwald of 1410).
 It was a private town, administratively located in the Konin County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Following the Second Partition of Poland of 1793, it was annexed by Prussia.
-In 1807, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, it fell to the Russian Partition of Poland in 1815.
 Nevertheless, the town grew substantially in the 19th century.
 During the January Uprising, on February 19, 1864, a small Polish insurgent unit entered the town and seized funds for the uprising.
 The Russians chased after the insurgents, capturing one of them.
 Tuliszków was one of many towns stripped of town privileges by the tsar in 1870 as revenge for the January Uprising against the Russian occupation.
 Much of the town was consumed by fire in 1881.
 The population of Tuliszków was approximately 2,000 in the beginning of the 20th century.
-Following Poland's return to independence the town rights were restored.
+Following Poland's return to independence the town rights were restored in 1919.
 In the Second Polish Republic the population grew to 2,600 before 1939.